-- Carefully read and follow all safety signs on the machine as well as all safety messages in this manual. - Safety signs must be installed, maintained and replaced if damaged. - If a safety sign or this manual is damaged or missing, order a replacement from your nearest Hitachi dealer in the same way you order other replacement parts (be sure to state machine model and serial number when ordering). - Allow only properly trained, qualified, authorized personnel to operate the machine. - Learn how to correctly operate and service the machine. - Keep your machine in proper working condition. - Always operate the machine within the specification. - Unauthorized modifications of the machine may impair the functions and/or safety and affect machine life and the warranty will become void. - The safety messages in this SAFETY chapter are intended to illustrate basic safety procedures of machines.
+- Carefully read and follow all safety signs on the machine as well as all safety messages in this manual. - Safety signs must be installed, maintained and replaced if damaged. - If a safety sign or this manual is damaged or missing, order a replacement from your authorized dealer in the same way you order other replacement parts (be sure to state machine model and serial number when ordering). - Allow only properly trained, qualified, authorized personnel to operate the machine. - Learn how to correctly operate and service the machine. - Keep your machine in proper working condition. - Always operate the machine within the specification. - Unauthorized modifications of the machine may impair the functions and/or safety and affect machine life. - Do not modify any machine parts without authorization.
+Failure to do so may deteriorate the part safety, function, and/or service life.
+In addition, personal accident, machine trouble, and/or damage to material caused by unauthorized modifications will void Hitachi Warranty Policy. - Do not use attachments and/or optional parts or equipment not authorized by Hitachi.
+Failure to do so may deteriorate the safety, function, and/or service life of the machine.
+In addition, personal accident, machine trouble, and/or damage to material caused by using unauthorized attachments and/or optional parts or equipment will void Hitachi Warranty Policy. - The safety messages in this SAFETY chapter are intended to illustrate basic safety procedures of machines.
 However it is impossible for these safety messages to cover every possible hazardous situation you may encounter.
-If you have any questions concerning safety, you should first consult your supervisor and/or your nearest Hitachi dealer before operating or performing maintenance work on the machine.
+If you have any questions concerning safety, you should first consult your supervisor and/or your authorized dealer before operating or performing maintenance work on the machine.